guanming-zhang/Bromf/readme.txt

 This codebase is derived from https://github.com/guanming-zhang/Bromf, created by Guanming Zhang.
 The original license and copyright notices have been preserved.
-This version contains the implementation of finite-difference simulations of coarse-grained field theory of pairwise, correlated random-organizing systems (random organization, biased random organization, and stochastic gradient descent) and is maintained separately.
+This version contains the implementation of finite-difference simulations of coarse-grained field theory of pairwise, correlated random-organizing systems (random organization, biased random organization, and stochastic gradient descent).

 A. To run the code: